Induction Hobs – What is an induction hob and how does it work? Everything you need to know about the next generation of cooking

 Cooking with an induction hob is very energy efficient as there’s no wasted heat or energy.
 Because you don’t have to heat up an element before heating the pan, energy, money and time are saved.
 With an induction hob, 85-90% of the energy is used for the cooking compared to 65-70% of gas or electric hobs.
 A pan of water can boil nearly twice as fast using an induction hob when compared to an electric or gas hob.

-Are induction hobs good?
+Are induction hobs any good?

 If you consider energy-saving, time-saving, and increased cooking safety as good then yes, induction hobs are good in a number of ways.